zoedanielle/zoedanielle.github.io/index.md

 ## About This Site

 Hi, my name is Zoe Stearns.
-I am human researcher, cognitive scientist, and PhD candidate.
-I currently investigate the impact of eye movements on visual perception.
-This webpage exhibits my academic work, blogs covering topics of personal interest, and my goals and aspirations.
+I am human researcher, cognitive scientist, and PhD candidate specializing in oculomotor behavior and visual perception.

+My website is your portal to thought-provoking discussions based on visual perception research, along with personal insights on philosophy, neuroscience, yoga, biological intelligence, and more.
+My ultimate mission?
+Empower humans to discover their full potential within the mind-body relationship.

+Let's embark on this journey together!

 ## Achievement Highlights